tuffee88/d3d12ProxyEdrDx11_0/README.md

 # How to try this out ?

-- Build this project with Visual Studio 2019 (community edition will do) using the x64 target OR just grab the dll file from the github release
+1. Build this project with Visual Studio 2019 using the x64 target **OR** just grab the dll file from the Github release

-- Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the elden ring game folder (where eldenring.exe is located)
+2. Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the Elden Ring game folder (where eldenring.exe is located)

-AND RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)
+3. RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)

-Note: If you don't have d3d12core.dll in windows/system32 just omit this dll - or update your Windows version (then perform the copy of both dlls again after updating)
+   - Note: If you don't have d3d12core.dll in windows/system32 just omit this dll - or update your Windows version (then perform the copy of both dlls again after updating)

-- Place the new "fake" d3d12.dll in the elden ring game folder, too (where eldenring.exe is located)
+4. Place the new "fake" d3d12.dll in the Elden Ring game folder, too (where eldenring.exe is located)

-- Disable EasyAnti-Cheat:
+5. Disable EasyAnti-Cheat:
-1. Rename start_protected_game.exe to start_protected_game_original.exe
+   - Rename start_protected_game.exe to start_protected_game_original.exe
-2. Create a copy of eldenring.exe and rename this copy to start_protected_game.exe -> Note that only offline play will work, not disabling EasyAnti-Cheat should result in a crash with a "untrusted system files" message (or similar) and might get you banned otherwise
+   - Create a copy of eldenring.exe and rename this copy to start_protected_game.exe -> Note that only offline play will work, not disabling EasyAnti-Cheat should result in a crash with a "untrusted system files" message (or similar) and might get you banned otherwise

-- Try to launch Elden Ring, now you should get past the white screen :-)
+6. Try to launch Elden Ring, now you should get past the white screen :-)

 # Hints
 1. The WSOD is just a symptom and apparently has different causes - only try this if you exhausted all other possible causes any your GPU is the likely culprit